 That was a bit of a headache to sort out.

 Project management can create a lot of paperwork, and it’s not always the stuff you want or need.
 Let’s talk about the essentials.
-Here are nine documents that no self-respecting project should be without.
-Where I have them, I’ve given you links to free templates as well to save you time writing these from scratch.
+Here are nine documents that no self-respecting project should be without when trying to manage a project.
+I’ve organised them in order of project lifecycle phase.

 You need this – it gives you the authority to act as project manager for the project.
 It’s your mandate to run the project and it’s the document that turns the project from an idea into an actual program of work, with allocated owners (and agreement on funding).
 Without it, your project doesn’t formally exist!